marianna-kozanyiova/colorclourd-26-unlock-e2e-cx-w-d365-ci-workshop/lab03.md

 - Her next step depends on whether she clicked the **Download the app** link
 - She can then continue into a more optimized onboarding and upsell experience across email and SMS

-You are now ready to continue with the next step of Maya’s experience in **Lab 4: Build Segment-based First Use Feedback Journey**.
+You are now ready to continue with the next step of Maya’s experience in [Lab 4: Build Segment-based First Use Feedback Journey](https://github.com/marianna-kozanyiova/colorclourd-26-unlock-e2e-cx-w-d365-ci-workshop/blob/main/lab04.md).